spicyjack/public/notes/rust_embedded/pygamer.md

 to shut the device off.

 ## Basic Build & Deploy Workflow (macOS) ##
-Build the binary (see also optional setup in _GDB Survival Guide_ below)
+Build the binary; there are also optional [GDB](./gdb.md) setup steps, which makes life easier when debugging.

     cd atsamd.git/boards/<board_name>
     cargo build --example <example_name>